 "Servier is happy to have given this award to Revitope whose innovative technology could enable the therapeutic antibodies developed by the Group to precisely target the cells to be treated in patients with cancer and inflammatory diseases", said Olivier Nosjean, Scientific Director of the Center of Excellence Research and Biopharmacy.
 "In an open-innovation approach, Servier is committed to supporting promising startups in the field of healthcare, and particularly oncology, one of the company's priority areas of research."

 The Golden Ticket award underwrites the cost of a lab bench for a Revitope scientist to reside in LabCentral's open lab for one year.
 This includes access to all the latest research equipment, shared infrastructure, extensive programming and services offered by LabCentral.
 The start-up will also benefit from LabCentral's corporate development support (co-working area, business coaching, investor relations).

 "A core principle in every aspect of what we do at LabCentral — from the design of our facilities and speaker series to our sponsorship programs and networking events — is a deliberate attempt to encourage interaction and collaboration," said LabCentral Cofounder and President Johannes Fruehauf, M.D., Ph.D.
 "The Golden Ticket program is a great example.
 It's enormously gratifying to see our mission come to fruition, with Servier helping to support Revitope's continued work at LabCentral."

-Revitope's engineered programmable antibody circuits are focusing immune activation to the cancer cell surface while expanding the antigenic targeting space on solid tumors to widen the therapeutic index in immuno-oncology.
+Revitope Oncology is developing prodrug platforms that have the potential to unleash potent immune responses that are focused entirely on the tumor.
+The company's programmable antibody circuits are designed to focus immune activation to the cancer cell surface while expanding the antigenic targeting space on solid tumors to widen the therapeutic index in immune-oncology.